alan-turing-institute/REG-handbook/content/docs/onboarding/new_joiners/first_few_days.md

 REG offers new starters the opportunity to shadow meetings across the group to meet people and get a feel for how we work.
 The
 [shadowing document](https://github.com/alan-turing-institute/research-engineering-group/wiki/The-REGistry#documents)
-should be updated for the weeks you start, if hasn't been please bug [the person in charge of onboarding](https://github.com/alan-turing-institute/research-engineering-group/wiki/The-REGistry#responsibilities)
+should be updated for the weeks you start, if it hasn't been please bug [the person in charge of onboarding](https://github.com/alan-turing-institute/research-engineering-group/wiki/The-REGistry#responsibilities)
 .

 To access the office you will need a British Library pass.
-This may take a while to get, please ask [HR](https://github.com/alan-turing-institute/research-engineering-group/wiki/The-REGistry#points-of-contact) about it.
+To get a British Library pass you will need to go through the background screening check.
+Hopefully that process will have been completed by the time you start, but if it hasn't even been started yet (this happens), please talk to
+[HR](https://github.com/alan-turing-institute/research-engineering-group/wiki/The-REGistry#points-of-contact)
+to make sure the process gets going.
+Once the screening is done, HR should let you know within a few days that your pass is ready.

-In the meanwhile, you can either enter the British Library through the general public entrance and come talk to the Turing's reception, or preferably arrange for a visitor pass for yourself for the days when you're coming in.
+In the meanwhile, you can either enter the British Library through the general public entrance and come talk to the Turing's reception, or, preferably, arrange for a visitor pass for yourself for the days when you're coming in.
-For the first day or two, ask your line manager to arrange this, once you've got your Turing account going you can directly ask reception.
+For the first day or two, ask your line manager to take care of this, once you've got your Turing account going you can directly ask [reception](https://github.com/alan-turing-institute/research-engineering-group/wiki/The-REGistry#points-of-contact).

 The password for the "ATI Guest" Wi-Fi network can be seen hanging around the office.
 [IT](https://github.com/alan-turing-institute/research-engineering-group/wiki/The-REGistry#points-of-contact)